eliotsykes/dan-todo/GUIDE.md

 ### Ember Router `locationType`

 The Ember Router is responsible for routing client-side URLs to execute the right part of the Ember app.
-It might help to think of it as having a similar responsibility to Rails` server-side routing and `routes.rb` file.
+It might help to think of it as having a similar responsibility to Rails' server-side routing and `routes.rb` file.

 The Ember Router is configured with a `locationType` which can be one of: `auto`, `hash`, `history`, and `none`.
 The chosen option alters how URLs appear in the address bar and what browser API is used to manipulate the current URL.